muledagnaw/muledagnaw.github.io/_pages/cv.md

 Service and leadership
 ======
-* Currently signed in to 43 different slack teams
+* I have served as a Head of Mathematics Department and I have also been engaged in different co-curricular activities designed to boost the efficiency of our University.